Analysis | A ‘second summer’ brought record warmth to much of the U.S.: Here’s how rare that is

 And in Rapid City, S.D., where the nearby Black Hills are known for some of the world’s most extreme temperature swings, there really is no such thing as autumn — just a boxing match between summer and winter.

-This year, Rapid City hit a low of minus-7 at the end of October, only to spend the start of November up near 80 degrees.
+This year, Rapid City hit a low of minus-7 at the end of October, only to spend the start of November near 80 degrees.

 In 2014, the weather was equally wild — eight consecutive days of subfreezing lows in November followed by highs in the 70s in mid-December.